lpmayos/mcv_thesis/README.md

 ## Pre-processing

 All experiments require the existence of a solr core containing the sensembeddings for each token, and the previous execution (once) of compute_similarities, which generates a pickle file for each video and a pickle file containing the tokens_set, variables which are necessary to the execution of the experiments.
-An execution example can be found at launch_experiments_all.sh, where the necessary variables are defined and all the experiments are executed, including this pre-processing step.

 ### SenseEmbeds: Solr